zxf4399/my-tools/README.md

 ### Cheat Sheet

 - [QuickRef.ME](https://quickref.me/) - Here are some cheatsheets and quick references contributed by open source angels.
+- [React](https://react.dev/) -The library for web and native user interfaces

 ## macOS